danielgiba/galactic-blast-game/README.md

     to attack, it was easier for me to create a "bullet.py" file, which I then used for both the player and the aliens.
     Finally, for simplicity, I decided to create a config.py file to manage the positioning of the characters and the game itself, as well as the interface during the game.
+        For the aliens, it was necessary to display them, position them, and handle their movement, as well as determine when and how they attack.
+Regarding the player, it involved creating the player character and handling their movement.
+Additionally, the player has three lives displayed on the screen, and one life is lost each time they are shot by an alien.
+For the bullet, I created its appearance and behavior in the game.
+Finally, the config.py file was used to set up the game's layout and interface.
+        About the implementation of the actual match, I imported the previously created files and other necessary libraries.
+Then, I created the functions for the game: writing and saving the score in the scoreboard, creating the main menu and the scoreboard, the end-of-match window, writing the player's name at the end of the round in the input box, and most importantly, a function where the actual gameplay takes place.